Ciudad Valles

 Ciudad Valles is the second-largest city in the Mexican state of San Luis Potosí.
 It is located in the eastern part of the state (21°59′00″N 99°1′0″W), in the cultural region of Huasteca.
 The city is also the municipal seat of the surrounding municipality of the same name.
-The city had a 2014 census population of 176,935.
+It had a 2020 census population of 136,351.

 Government

 Ciudad Valles is a municipality governed by a democratically elected Presidente Municipal (Municipal President) or Mayor for a period of three years.

+Geography

 Climate

 Ciudad Valles has a humid tropical climate.
 During the summer from April to October, Ciudad Valles experiences high temperatures.
 The all-time high temperature is 53 °C along with a consistent humidity.
 In the winter Ciudad Valles has mild temperatures; a few times a year the thermometer registers less than 10 °C The all-time low is 0 C.

 Transportation

 The Pan-American Highway or Interamerican Highway built in the 1930s represents Ciudad Valles' most vital corridor.
 The Highway leads north to Nuevo Laredo via Monterrey, and to the south to Mexico City.

 Ciudad Valles connects San Luis Potosí with Tampico.
 Both cities are politically and economically interrelated with Ciudad Valles.